What is tenosynovial giant cell tumor (TGCT)?

 %

-with TGCT
+of people with TGCT

-reported pain
+experienced pain*

 85